The Creation of Superman

 The chemical was made of meteor fragments from a "Dark Planet," an early precursor of "K-Metal" and kryptonite.
 The bald villain and mad scientist motifs are evocative of the Golden Age Lex Luthor.
 Forrest Ackerman appears as an investigating newspaper reporter on assignment from "The Chief."
 The story is signed as Herbert S. Fine, a combination of Jerry's cousin Herbert Schwartz and his mother's maiden name.

 The editorial section promotes "The Interplanetary Police," the first comic strip from Jerry and Joe.
 Jerry reported that the strip had been adapted into an unproduced radio play.
 The third issue printed letters of praise from Harry Bates, editor of Astounding Stories, and Julius Schwartz.
-In the "Editor's Televisor," Schwartz writes that he is eager to see more artwork from Shuster.
+In the "Editor's Televisor," Schwartz writes that he is eager to see more artwork from Joe Shuster.

 Julius Schwartz later credited The Time Traveller as the inspiration for Siegel to produce Science Fiction, thus leading to the creation of Superman.
 However, Jerry had previously released the Cosmic Stories fanzine in 1929.
 According to Jerry, the motivation to self-publish came from constantly being rejected.